Transversal dimension jump for product qLDPC codes: Conclusion and discussion

 \section{Conclusion and discussion}

 In summary, we introduce a unified framework for transversal dimension jump in lifted product codes.
 By leveraging high-rate 3D and 2D LP codes with complementary sets of transversal logical gates and high thresholds, this paradigm offers a route to universal quantum computation that may bypass the need for costly magic-state distillation or cultivation protocols.
-More broadly, it opens a wide design space for low-overhead quantum fault tolerance, where carefully chosen 3D-2D LP code pairs can be combined to realize scalable and practical architectures for transversal universal quantum computation.
-Beyond our preliminary exploration, we expect that much more efficient codes can be constructed within this framework~\cite{menon2025magic}.
+While preparing this manuscript, we became aware of complementary works~\cite{tan2025single, golowich2025constant} that focus on analogous code-switching protocols more specifically for HGP codes and on achieving universal, single-shot gate sets.
+Together with our present work, and with recent advances in 3D code constructions featuring native non-Clifford gates~\cite{jacob2025single, menon2025magic}, these developments collectively open a broad design space for low-overhead fault tolerance, where judiciously chosen 3D–2D LP code pairs can enable scalable and practical architectures for transversal universal quantum computation.

-In the Supplement, we show that certain 3D LP codes --- such as the bivariate tricycle codes --- can, despite their 3D structure, be embedded on a 2D torus with translationally invariant checks, similar to the bivariate bicycle codes~\cite{bravyi_high-threshold_2024}.
+In Appendix~\ref{sec:appx_codedetails}, we show that certain 3D LP codes --- such as the bivariate tricycle codes --- can, despite their 3D structure, be embedded on a 2D torus with translationally invariant checks, similar to the bivariate bicycle codes~\cite{bravyi_high-threshold_2024}.
 This observation points to the possibility of implementing these codes efficiently on platforms such as multi-layer superconducting hardware~\cite{bravyi_high-threshold_2024, yoder2025tour} or reconfigurable atom arrays~\cite{bluvstein2023logical, xu2024constant, viszlai2024efficient}.